ceford/cefjdemos-data-jdm-user-en/articles/templates/favicons.md

 Go to the Real Favicon Generator site.
 Other sites are available but this one seems particularly comprehensive.

-1. Select the button labeled *Select your Favicon image*
+1. Select the button labled *Select your Favicon image*
 2. The site will show you your Master Image.
 It also says *Your picture is not square (688x512).
 We can fix this by adding transparent margins*